lorentzenman/sheepl/README.md

 You can download the AutoIT3 runtime and the Aut2EXE compiler here:
 [AutoIT3 Download](https://www.autoitscript.com/site/autoit/downloads/)

-The following video is an overview of Sheepl 0.1 as the beta release.
+The following video is quick demo of Sheepl 2.0 as the current release.

 ## YouTube Video